Peruvian warbling antbird: Breeding

 The Peruvian warbling antbird's breeding season has not been defined but appears to span April to December in Ecuador and from at least September to November in Peru.
 Its nest has not been described.
 The usual clutch is two eggs which are pinkish with purple streaks and spots.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The male Peruvian warbling antbird's song is "not at all warbling...a raspy, almost snarling 'peér, peer-peer-peer-peer-pur-pur-pyur' with descending effect".
 Females reply with a "shorter, higher-pitched version" that may start during the male's song.
 Both sexes give "wur-cheeé or wur-cheeé-cheeé" calls.

 Status

 The IUCN has assessed the Peruvian warbling antbird as being of Least Concern.
-It has a large range; its population size is not known but is believed to be increasing.
+It has a large range; its population size is not known but is believed to be decreasing.
 No immediate threats have been identified.
 It is considered fairly common to common in most of its range and occurs in several protected areas.